jakekelly44/ticket-finder/README.md

 This is a Web application developed for the University of Arizona Coding Bootcamp Group Project -- Weeks 7 & 8.

 The user story is as follows;
-AS A
+AS A civilian
-I WANT to
+I WANT to be able to search events in any area
-SO THAT I can
+SO THAT I can buy tickets and attend those events

 ## Functionality
 The functionality is as follows;